AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex4.md

 activity:
 ---

-# 11.4 - Take Action: Send your segment to Google AdWords RLSA using Adobe Audience Manager
+# 11.4 - Take Action: Send your segment to Google AdWords RLSA using Adobe Audience Manager (AAM)

 Adobe Experience Platform and Adobe Audience Manager are closely connected to each other.
-The way they are connected is through a Bi-Directional Segment Sharing Connector.
+The way they are connected is through a bi-directional segment sharing connector.
 This means that all segments built in Adobe Experience Platform are shared to Adobe Audience Manager, and all segments built in Adobe Audience Manager are shared to Adobe Experience Platform.

 When a segment is first built in Adobe Experience Platform, it will take an initial 4-6 hours to synchronize the segment definition and after this initial 4-6 hours, new segment qualifications in Adobe Experience Platform are shared in real-time towards Adobe Audience Manager.